 Currently Highlights are only supported for individual Instance, Net, and Path object types.
-(Remember to use the correct Object Type Prefixes (see page 385) when using the Tcl commands).

-Most of the views within the Floorplanner Perspective provide context-sensitive functionality to manage highlights, through buttons in each supporting view to () Highlight chosen objects, () Un-highlight chosen objects, or to () Choose Highlight Color which will next be used from that view.
-(Each view tracks an active Highlight Color independently of the other views, allowing a user to have one color for a Selection highlight, and an alternate color for a Netlist Browser highlight.)
-Additionally, some of the views (typically those representing multiple aggregations of objects) include a button to () Auto-highlight all objects within that view, with each aggregation automatically using a different color.
+(Remember to use the correct Object Type Prefixes (see page 286) when using the Tcl commands).
+Most of the views within the Floorplanner Perspective provide context-sensitive functionality to manage highlights, through buttons in each supporting view to (\checkmark) Highlight chosen objects, (\checkmark) Un-highlight chosen objects, or to ( independently of the other views, allowing a user to have one color for a Selection highlight, and an alternate color for a Netlist Browser highlight.)
+Additionally, some of the views (typically those representing multiple aggregations of objects) include a button to (J) Auto-highlight all objects within that view, with each aggregation automatically using a different color.